 Where Chances are Created

 First of all lets consider that England would have 5 more attacks than Germany in the match (16 attacks and 11 attacks respectively), yet Germany would record a higher xG than the hosts.
-Added to that Germany would score a higher xG on target value than England, with 30% of their attack value testing the keeper versus England only doing so with 19% of theirs.
-What makes these numbers more interesting is that Germany would have 6 attacks inside the Golden Zone (Central portion of the 18 yard box) where as England would have 7, which lead me to question how these chances were created and why their value would be so imbalanced?
+Added to that Germany would score a higher xG from shots on target than England, with 30% of their attack value testing the keeper versus England only doing so with 19% of theirs.
+What makes these numbers more interesting is that Germany had 6 attacks inside the Golden Zone (Central portion of the 18 yard box) where as England would have 7, which lead me to question how these chances were created and why their value would be so imbalanced?

 When breaking down the golden zone chances further I noticed that of England’s 7 attacks from this region, 4 were headed efforts and 3 from the strikers feet.
 Conversely, of Germany’s 6 golden zone attacks only 2 were headed and 4 were from the strikers feet.
 While both teams outcomes are largely the same, what differentiates the outcome is how they created them as it directly affects the chances of them resulting in a goal.